ICLR 2026

 Results

-The updated paper evaluates EgoWorld across four benchmark datasets, six quantitative metrics, and real-world captures.
+We evaluate EgoWorld across four benchmark datasets, six quantitative metrics, and real-world scenarios.

 Comparisons on H2O Dataset